PeiwenLiu18/SnakeChunks/doc/dependencies.rst

 Makefile
 ----------------------------------------------------------------

-The Gene-regulation library comprises a makefile that can install most of the dependencies described in the previous section.
-It is recommended when you're setting up a virtual environments, as described in `these tutorials <http://gene-regulation.readthedocs.io/en/latest/environments.html>`_.
+The SnakeChunks library comprises a makefile that can install most of the dependencies described in the previous section.
+It is recommended when you're setting up a virtual environments, as described in `these tutorials <http://SnakeChunks.readthedocs.io/en/latest/environments.html>`_.

 If you want to run the workflows on your personal computer or on a server, you should follow the `manual installation
-<http://gene-regulation.readthedocs.io/en/latest/dependencies.html#manual-installation>`_, or contact a sysadmin.
+<http://SnakeChunks.readthedocs.io/en/latest/dependencies.html#manual-installation>`_, or contact a sysadmin.

 The makefile currently allows running the following workflows: